lidofinance/lido-improvement-proposals/LIPS/lip-29.md

 ![el-stealing-penalty](./assets/lip-29/el-stealing-penalty.png)

 If the Node Operator commits EL rewards stealing (or violates the [Lido on Ethereum Block Proposer Rewards Policy](https://snapshot.box/#/s:lido-snapshot.eth/proposal/0x7ac2431dc0eddcad4a02ba220a19f451ab6b064a0eaef961ed386dc573722a7f)), this fact and the stolen amount are reported to the `CSModule.sol` by the EL stealing detector actor.
 The corresponding amount of the bond funds (stolen amount + fixed fee) is locked by the `CSAccounting.sol`.
 Node Operator can compensate for the stolen funds and fixed fee voluntarily.
 If the Node Operator does not compensate for the stolen funds, `EasyTrack` is started to confirm the penalty application.
-Once enacted, a penalty is applied (locked funds are burned), and the bond curve (Node Operator Type) for the Node Operator is reset to the default one.
+Once enacted, a penalty is applied (locked funds are burned).

 #### Validator ejection due to strikes